Larissa-Tomaz/SEC/DEMOTESTS.md

 ```

 ### 1 BYZANTINE SERVER TEST
-Assuming the rule 3f+1 servers to tolerate f byzantine server, first you have to start 4 servers with one of them being byzantine.
+Assuming the rule 3f+1 servers to tolerate f byzantine server, first you can start 4 servers with one of them being byzantine.
 Each one of this commands should be run in a different process at the server directory.
 ```shell
 mvn exec:java -Dexec.args="8090 8090 1 0 0"